Improved quasiparticle self-consistent electronic band structure and excitons in $\beta$-LiGaO$_2$: Results

 Because of the 3D structure, it is impractical to superpose the structure on the isosurface plots and maintain a 3D perspective view as we do in Fig. \ref{figrealex}.
 The box corresponds to a $6\times6\times6$ supercell and the hole is placed near the center.
 The isosurface then shows the probability distribution of finding the electron at a level 10 \% of the maximum.
-These figures give an idea of the overall spread of the exciton and shows a non-monotonic structure in some cases.
-The relation of the structure to the isosurface can be better seen in Fig.\ref{figrealexsec} where we show sections in the a,b,c planes passing through the center of the distribution.
+These figures give an idea of the overall spread of the exciton and show a nonmonotonic structure in some cases.
+The relation of the structure to the isosurface can be better seen in Fig. \ref{figrealexsec} where we show sections in the a,b,c planes passing through the center of the distribution.
 Here we can still see the overall spread but in addition we can see that the probability to find the electron is larger near a few of the Ga atoms close to the hole located on an O above Li in the center of the box.
-This is consistent with the conduction band minimum more Ga-$s$-like than Li-$s$-like.
 One can see that the excitons 1-3 have similar spatial extent, which is consistent with them being $n=1$ excitons corresponding to different valence bands.
 The isosurface value is chosen so as to show sizable contributions near the atoms.
 The overall size is somewhat arbitrary but clearly the excitons extend over at least 10 \AA.
 This is consistent with an effective Bohr radius of $\hbar^2\varepsilon/\mu e^2$ with a reduced mass of about 0.2 and dielectric constant of about 4.

-For exciton 4, which we claim is an $n=2$ bright exciton related to the top valence band, we chose the isosurface value a bit smaller to show more clearly that it extends further in space.
-One can see that it has a central region similar to exciton 1, then a shell of reduced intensity (corresponding to a radial node) and then a more extended tail where the contributions on each atom are significantly smaller.
+For exciton No. 4 in Table \ref{tabexseries}, which we claim is an $n=2$ bright exciton related to the top valence band, we chose the isosurface value a bit smaller to show more clearly that it extends farther in space.
+One can see that it has a central region similar to exciton 1, then a shell of reduced intensity (corresponding to a radial node), and then a more extended tail where the contributions on each atom are significantly smaller.
 This is more clearly seen in Fig. \ref{figrealexsec}.
-This is what is expected of a $2s$ like envelope function.
-The fact that the tail extends all the way to the edges of the $6\times6\times6$ cell may indicate that this cell does not fully capture the real space extent of the exciton and would require a finer {\bf k}-mesh for accurate convergence.
+This is what is expected of a $2s$-like envelope function.
+The fact that the tail extends all the way to the edges of the $6\times6\times6$ cell may indicate that this cell does not fully capture the real-space extent of the exciton and would require a finer {\bf k} mesh for accurate convergence.